codurance/site/_posts/2015-12-01-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 - visual studio
 ---

-# Property based testing with FsCheck, Resharper and NCrunch in Visual Studio 2013

 ### Background
 Craftsmanship in Software strives for high, predictable, repeatable and affordable quality; this is the reason why we care about design, code reviews and of course testing.
 Test Driven Design helps us create a flexible implementation that meets the expectations of our clients in terms of features, performance and quality; as professionals we have to master as many tools as possible to reach our goal of steadily providing value.

 ### Property based testing
-The above is the reason why I am exploring Property Based Testing; I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John-Huges] says *"Don't write tests, generate them"*.
+The above is the reason why I am exploring Property Based Testing; I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John Huges] says *"Don't write tests, generate them"*.

 I am not claiming that you should stop writing unit tests, I find that when driving the design Outside-In hence declaring the relations between my components, unit tests are the tool to use.
 When I want to discover deeper properties of the domain as well as address edge cases that no human can think of, property based testing could be a viable solution.